scalableinternetservices/ucsb_website/project3.md

   Have fun with this.
 A simple example might be a validation error for posts that include the words "Trump" or "Harris"

+## React Considerations

+Using React is optional.

+If you plan to do a React front end for your application, you may want to create an API implementation for your controller actions.
+See [Rails API-only application guide](https://guides.rubyonrails.org/api_app.html).
+The main difference would be that your RoR controller actions would likely take JSON as input and return JSON as output.
+All or at least some of applications UI would be implemented in javascript using React rather than using Rails views.

 ## Resources